Do you have a Right to Air Conditioning?

 If the AC in your apartment is on the fritz in the middle of summer, you probably want it fixed yesterday!
 A few sleepless, sweaty nights will do nothing for your mood when negotiating with the management; however, before you lose your cool completely, be sure to know your rights.
 Is air conditioning an amenity or a necessity?
 Can you fix it yourself and deduct the cost from your rent?
 Who do you call when the landlord just doesn't respond?

-The fact is that landlord/tenant law is complex.
-To answer any of the questions above, or others that may come up in a particular situation, you must delve into complicated legal territory.
+The fact is that landlord/tenant law in 2018 is complex.
+To answer any of the questions above you must wade into complicated legal territory.
 The information that follows gives a basic understanding of what's at stake and points you in the right direction.

 What are your rights when it comes to air conditioning?

 Even though heat waves may not make front-page news as dramatically as do earthquakes or hurricanes, extreme heat can be a dangerous killer.
-The Office of Climate, Water, and Weather Services at the National Oceanic and Atmospheric Administration (NOAA) reports about 175 Americans die from heat-related conditions in a normal year.
+The National Oceanic and Atmospheric Administration (NOAA) reported that 107 Americans died from heat-related conditions in 2017, up from 94 in 2016 and 45 in 2015.

 In 1995, temperatures in Chicago soared so high that an estimated 700 city residents died during a one-week period in July.
 More recently, the Earth Policy Institute reports over 52,000 Europeans died in the summer 2003 in "one of the deadliest climate-related disasters in Western history."